 We believe that our curriculum enables pupils to foster a love of learning, develop life-long skills and engage in first-hand experiences that challenge, stimulate and promote their thinking.
 The central aims of our curriculum are to provide opportunities for all pupils to learn and to achieve; to promote pupils’ spiritual, moral, social and cultural development and prepare all pupils for the opportunities, responsibilities and experiences of life.
-Through a well-planned and organised curriculum, effectively taught by qualified, enthusiastic and committed teachers, pupils are helped to:
+Through a well-planned and organised lessons, effectively taught by qualified, enthusiastic and committed teachers, pupils are helped to:

-- Develop the essential literacy and numeracy skills they need to learn;
+- Develop the essential literacy and numeracy skills they need to learn

-- Develop the attitudes, understanding and skills to become successful, independent learners;
+- Develop the attitudes, understanding and skills to become successful, independent learners

-- Work toward achieving their potential;
+- Work toward achieving their potential

 - Develop lively enquiring minds

-- Develop personal values, qualities and attitudes and be respectful other people and their views and opinions;
+- Develop personal values, qualities and attitudes and be respectful other people and their views and opinions

-- Foster their creativity;
+- Foster their creativity

-- Develop appreciation and concern for the environment;
+- Develop appreciation and concern for the environment

-- Work co-operatively with others;
+- Work co-operatively with others

-- Gain a joy and commitment to learning that will last a lifetime.
+- Gain a joy and commitment to learning that will last a lifetime

-In line with statutory requirements, the children are formally assessed at the end of Key Stage One (Year Two) and at the end of Key Stage Two (Year Six SATs).
-The results of these assessments are published by the government and are available in the Information section of this website.
-In addition to these end of key stage tests, the children are assessed at three points during the year – Autumn, Spring and Summer, as well as ongoing formative assessments, which enables the staff to monitor progress effectively and set appropriate individual targets.
+In line with statutory requirements, the children are formally assessed at the end of Key Stage 1(Year 2) and at the end of Key Stage 2(Year 6 SATs).
+The results of Key Stage 2 assessments are published by the government and are available on the link below.